Undergraduate and Graduate Admissions Requirements

 Please note: A criminal background check is required prior to clinical practice.
 Please note that adverse criminal background checks may prevent attendance at clinical sites.
 Additionally, criminal background checks are required prior to nursing licensure; adverse findings may result in denial of licensure.

-Admission to the Graduate Nursing Program - Master of Science - Nursing
+Admission to the Graduate Nursing Program - Master of Science - Nursing: Fall 2017

 • Two (2) years practice as a registered nurse (RN)

-The Morgan State University Nursing Program application is a four part process; the following steps must be completed to be considered for admission.
+The Morgan State University Nursing Program application is a multi-step process;

-An applicant who has not completed all of the requirements for full admission may be admitted conditionally to the Masters of Science (Nursing) degree program.
+Conditional Admission: An applicant who has not completed all of the requirements for full admission may be admitted conditionally to the Masters of Science (Nursing) degree program.
 Students admitted with a conditional status must complete the unmet requirement(s) in the designated time established by the Graduate School.
 The student must maintain a grade point average (GPA) of 3.0 or better on a 4.0 grading scale throughout the conditional status.
-Upon completion of requirements, the Nursing Program, Student Support Services and Outreach Coordinator, Mrs. Shelia Richburg submits a formal request to the Graduate School Office to lift the conditional status.
+Upon completion of requirements the Graduate Coordinator will submit a request to the Graduate School Office to lift the conditional status.